Doctor insights on:

 There are many.: Infections can sometimes cause low white blood cells - surprising to many because most people think of a high WBC in that case, but overwhelming bacterial infections can lead to depletion of wbcs.
 Viruses can also destroy wbcs temporarily.
 Certain medicines and drugs can cause low white blood counts and auto-immune diseases (where the body's immune system attacks itself) are another cause. ...Read more

 All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
 Having said that, your count is on the high end or normal.
 It is not bad in itself.

 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.

 Practice safe sex. ...Read more

 - Does cancer raise white blood cell count?

-- Does a low white blood cell count
+- Ovarian cancer low white blood cell count

-- Does cancer cause elevated white blood cell count?
+- How to bring up your white blood cell count?

-- Does white blood cell count indicate cancer?
+- Does high white blood cell count mean cancer?